-This page contains summaries of planned activities for DOE's Fuel Cell Technologies Office.
+This page contains links to documents that describe planned activities for DOE's Hydrogen and Fuel Cell Technologies Office.

-The Fuel Cell Technologies Office Multi-Year Research, Development and Demonstration Plan* summarizes the planned program activities.
+The Hydrogen and Fuel Cell Technologies Office Multi-Year Research, Development and Demonstration Plan* summarizes the planned program activities.

 The Hydrogen Posture Plan, published in December 2006, outlines a coordinated plan for research, development, and demonstration activities under the Hydrogen Fuel Initiative, both at the Department of Energy and the Department of Transportation.

 * This document is currently being updated.